-Recognition for Teaching, Scholarship, Research and Service are presented to students at the PSU Graduate Banquet, held each spring semester.
+Recognition for Teaching, Scholarship, Research and Service held each spring semester.
 The awards are based upon graduate student excellence and performance in the specific area.
 Graduate students are nominated by graduate faculty and voted upon by the Graduate Committee.

 Criteria for Graduate Teaching Award